jakalope/jakalib/README.md

 ## Hypothetically FAQ

-I take it I'll get very few questions as a result of not bringing any attention to myself.
+I take it I'll get very few questions.
 Thus, a true FAQ would be very short.

 ### Why not just use Boost?